We’ve Got Answers About CoRDS

 How does CoRDS work?

-CoRDS provides a secure way for participants to make basic health information known to researchers without compromising their privacy.
+CoRDS provides a secure way for participants to give basic health information to researchers without compromising privacy.
 Individuals who have a diagnosis of a rare disease, an uncommon disease of unknown prevalence, or who are searching for a diagnosis are invited to enroll in CoRDS.
-Individuals are invited to submit a short Screening Form before completing the Informed Consent Form and brief questionnaire.
+To enroll, participants fill out the CoRDS Activation Form and complete a questionnaire.

-Any researchers can apply for access to the CoRDS registry if they have IRB approval for their research.
-After approval by the CoRDS Scientific Advisory Board, they will be provided with a username and password to access the CoRDS registry.
-CoRDS will contact CoRDS registry participants on behalf of the researchers with information about the research opportunities and the researcher’s contact information.
-It is always up to the participant to decide whether to participate.
+Researchers can apply for access to the CoRDS registry if they have IRB approval for their research.
+After approval by the CoRDS Scientific Advisory Board, they will be able to access de-identified data from the CoRDS registry.

 What makes CoRDS unique?

 CoRDS is different from other rare disease registries because:

 - CoRDS collects information on all rare diseases and can collate information based on a disease characteristic or symptom.
 These capabilities help researchers understand what causes rare diseases and develop treatments.

 - The CoRDS Questionnaire is brief and asks simple questions about contact information and diagnoses.

 - CoRDS personnel will update participant information annually to maintain accurate data.